 The Plan is maintained using the accrual basis of accounting.
 Employee and employer contributions are recognized as revenue in the period in which the employee services are performed.
 Expenses are recognized when they are incurred and revenues are recognized when they are earned.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.
 Accounting Principles Generally Accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, the actual results could differ from those estimates.
-Investments are recognized when earned.
+Investments are recorded at fair value.
+Dividends and interest are recognized when earned.
 Gains and losses on sales are recognized on the trade date.